Methods at a Glance

 Broadly Applicable Methods

 This section provides information and examples of methodological issues to be aware of when working with different study designs.
 Virtually all studies face methodological issues regarding the selection of the primary outcome(s), sample size estimation, missing outcomes, and multiple comparisons.
 Randomized studies face additional challenges related to the method for randomization.
 Other studies face specific challenges associated with their study design such as those that arise in effectiveness-implementation research; multiphase optimization strategy (MOST) studies; sequential, multiple assignment, randomized trials (SMART); crossover designs; non-inferiority trials; regression discontinuity designs; and paired availability designs.
-Some face issues involving exact tests, adherence to behavioral interventions, noncompliance in encouragement designs, evaluation of risk prediction models, or evaluation of surrogate endpoints.
+Some studies face issues involving exact tests, adherence to behavioral interventions, noncompliance in encouragement designs, evaluation of risk prediction models, or evaluation of surrogate endpoints.

 Learn more about broadly applicable methods